vbichkovsky/min-cycles/README.md

 Extracts primitives - minimal cycles, filaments and isolated vertices - from a planar undirected graph.

-Based on pseudocode from [http://www.geometrictools.com/Documentation/MinimalCycleBasis.pdf](this document).
+Based on pseudocode from [this document](http://www.geometrictools.com/Documentation/MinimalCycleBasis.pdf).

 Differences with the document: a left-handed coordinate system is used, the positive Y axis direction is top-to-bottom.